pedroscosta/hnt-laptop/README.md

 Install dependencies by navigating to the `web` folder within a terminal of your choice and type `yarn` or `npm i`.

-### Adding new aps
+## Adding New Apps

-To create a new app you must add the app to the `web/src/apps.tsx` file.
+To create a new app you must add the app to the `web/src/apps/config.tsx` file.

 Following this model: